hrai/OpenInGVim/README.md

 A Visual Studio extension that adds a menu command that lets you open a solution, project, folder or file in Vim.

-Build Status **TBD**

-Download the extension at the [VS Gallery](https://visualstudiogallery.msdn.microsoft.com/2c4f2826-c298-4ec8-8c13-3d6b77fd9675).
+Download the extension at the [VS Marketplace](https://marketplace.visualstudio.com/items?itemName=HangjitRai.openingvimhrai).

 ------------------------------------